tyrnaki/metis_coursework/COVID-19/write_up.md

 ## Abstract
 The goal of this project is to create an interpretable classification model based on data from a [study conducted by the Imperial College of London (ICL)](https://github.com/YouGov-Data/covid-19-tracker) during the first year of the pandemic.

-The model aims to predict COVID-19 cases by behavioral, demographic, and health data.
+The model aims to predict COVID-19 cases using behavioral, demographic, and health data.
 As the data was collected before vaccines for COVID-19 became available, the utility of the model comes from its interpretability where it can shed light on which factors most determined COVID-19 cases.
 This information can help policymakers better understand how to better mitigate a similar pandemic in the future.

 ## Design
 The ICL study consisted of an extensive questoinnare with over 100 questions per person surveyed.
 I scoped the data to 16 categories that focus on an individual's behavior, demographic, and health data.